- Who We Are

 Mark Huddy is the Episcopal Moderator for Catholic Charities and Social Concerns in the Catholic Diocese of Columbus and joined the St. Vincent Family Center Board in September 1998.
 Mark works closely with diocesan sponsored Catholic Charities agencies and also serves on the boards of Catholic Social Services, Saint Stephen’s Community House and the Seton Square housing corporations.
 Mark has a Bachelors degree in English from The Ohio State University and a Juris Doctor degree from The University of Cincinnati College of Law.
 Mark also serves as the Director of the Office for Social Concerns of the Catholic Diocese of Columbus.
 In that capacity, together with his staff, he fosters social justice education and advocacy throughout the 23-county Columbus diocese.

-He most recently served as Nationwide’s Senior Vice President of Emerging Businesses.
+Previously, he served as Nationwide’s Senior Vice President of Emerging Businesses.
 In this role, Peter helped Nationwide evolve and adapt to disruptive forces that are challenging our industry by thinking differently and finding new revenue streams.
 At an enterprise level, Peter was tasked with developing strategic partnerships to take products to market in new ways and identifying new P&L opportunities outside of Nationwide’s core businesses.

 Prior to this role, Peter was Vice President of Middle Market Underwriting and Business Development.
 In this capacity, Peter was responsible for driving consistent business development philosophies, functions, and guidelines to support goals of profitability, managed growth and enhanced competitive advantage.
 Peter led six regional business development teams accountable for relationship management of business development efforts with strategic agencies and/or brokers to achieve consistent profitable growth.